herminat0r-ger2/touchlink-reset/README.md

 A standalone Python utility for resetting one nearby Zigbee Light Link (ZLL) / Touchlink device through a Silicon Labs EFR32 / EmberZNet coordinator.

 It is designed as a workaround for cases where normal Zigbee2MQTT Touchlink scanning does not receive Scan Responses from an EFR32 coordinator.
+See https://github.com/Koenkk/zigbee2mqtt/issues/25823

 ## What it does